abigail-ryan/the-skin-guru/README.md

 The intention with the newsletter would be to update customers when new products are added to the site and new skincare articles are published, and also to send discount codes to newsletter subscribers.

-I have not implemented a Thank You email to send once users sign up, howver I have created a template of the email that I would send if The Skin Guru was a real store.
+I have not implemented a Thank You email to send once users subscribe, howver I have created a template of the email that I would send if The Skin Guru was a real store.

 ![Screenshot of The Skin Guru Thanks for Subscribing email](documentation/theskinguru-mailchimp-email.png)